paketb0te/knot_exporter/README.rst

 .. _`Python libknot wrapper`: https://pypi.org/project/libknot/

-The libknot wrapper, along with other required dependencies, can be installed from `requirements.txt` with pip (ideally in a virtual environment):
+To install knot_exporter along with all required dependencies (ideally in a virtual environment), run:

 .. code-block:: bash

-   $ pip install -r requirements.txt
+   $ pip install .

 The Knot instance also needs to be configured to collect per-zone query statistic.
 This can be done by enabling and configuring the `stats module`_.